penao7/DevOps-with-Kubernetes/README.md

 - Broadcasting messages from CRUD operations to a Telegram group
 - Automatically changing image every day
 - Workflow through GitHub actions to Google Kubernetes Engine
-  - new namespace created for every branch e.g development
-  - when the branch is merged with production and deleted from GitHub, the environment is deleted from the cluster aswell

 ## [Web Scraper](/scraper)